 One thing to note: if you connect to a nearby AirVPN server and aren’t happy with the speed, try others on the same continent.
 Speeds vary in unpredictable ways.
 It’s not a major criticism, but it does complicate matters for entry-level users.

-AirVPN isn’t exactly a chore to set up and can be done in a few seconds.
-Just surf to the AirVPN website and press the “Get AirVPN” button.
+Setting up AirVPN isn’t exactly a chore: just surf to the AirVPN website and press the Get AirVPN button.

 If you’re looking for a VPN to unblock the BBC iPlayer, however, keep looking.
 AirVPN did not manage to unblock the British streaming service no matter how hard we tried.

 One of the most attractive aspects of AirVPN is its liberal approach to torrenting.
 P2P traffic is welcome on the network and users are guaranteed unlimited downloads.
 So, in theory, using AirVPN for torrenting is an excellent option.

 The service also offers more than enough security and is feature-rich.
 The availability of things like port forwarding adds a lot of value for torrenting.
 Our only reservation is that the speeds could certainly be better.

 The key feature here is AirVPN’s ability to route web traffic via TCP port 443.
 This is the conventional SSL port used by secure web data, and by routing all of your traffic through Port 443, AirVPN can shield it effectively from most censorship measures.

 Beyond the ability to climb the Great Firewall, AirVPN is definitely secure enough and should have reasonably good speeds in China.

 As for other countries where freedom of information is restricted, AirVPN is even a better choice than it is in China.
 Just make sure you look at the list of countries where servers are available – if there’s nothing close to your location, speeds may be bad.